Why Millennials Are Mad About Millennial Monopoly? - @DiscoverDior

 |- MONOPOLY FOR MILLENNIALS | REALITY CHECK -|

-Someone should be fired for misreadign how amazing millennials are and how much they share our values, they jsut want to do it differntly, but like this.
+Someone should be fired for misreading how amazing Millennials are and how much they share our values, they just want to do it differently, but like this.

-Well, according to an article published by By Alyssa Newcomb posted in NBCNEWS.
+Well, according to an article published by Alyssa Newcomb posted in NBCNEWS.

 Hasbro’s new “Monopoly for Millennials” isn’t winning too many fans in the age group it was meant to entertain.